Lightning-Universe/lightning-flash/docs/source/template/task.rst

 Task
 ^^^^
-You can override the base :class:`~flash.core.model.Task` or any of the existing :class:`~flash.core.model.Task` implementations.
+To build your task, you can strat by overriding the base :class:`~flash.core.model.Task` or any of the existing :class:`~flash.core.model.Task` implementations.
 For example, in our scikit-learn example, we can just override :class:`~flash.core.classification.ClassificationTask` which provides good defaults for classification.

 You should attach your backbones registry as a class attribute like this: